-- 1. Determine his or her total countable unearned income. - 2.
+- 1. Determine their total countable unearned income. - 2.
 Add the number of members in the FoodShare assistance group to the number of ineligible persons in the food unit. - 3.
-Divide the amount in 1 by the total in 2. - Multiply the result in 3 by the number of FoodShare assistance group members.
+Divide the amount in step 1 by the total in step 2. - 4.
+Multiply the result in step 3 by the number of FoodShare assistance group members.
 Deem the result to the FoodShare assistance group.